-Hot bending strength of ceramics - Testing your technical ceramics at high temperatures
+Hot flexural strength of ceramics - Testing your technical ceramics at high temperatures

 Test method for determining the flexural strength at high temperatures

-If the requirements or the statements from the bending tests at room temperature (cold bending strength) are not sufficient, the conditions can be adapted to the application.
-The hot bending strength describes a test method for determining the bending strength in a 3-point test at temperatures above room temperature.
+If the requirements or the statements from the bending tests at room temperature (MOR) are not sufficient, the conditions can be adapted to the application.
+The hot flexural strength describes a test method for determining the flexural strength in a 3-point bending test at temperatures above room temperature.
 For refractory materials, the test is specified in DIN EN 993-7.

-We offer you the corresponding tests.
-The hot bending strength of ceramic specimens can be determined at WZR ceramic solutions at temperatures up to 1500°C. The temperature is set according to the specific task, so that we can respond to your specific requirements.
-Due to a special design, it is also possible to determine the E-modulus or V-modulus of your sample.
+We offer you the appropriate tests.
+The hot flexural strength of ceramic specimens can be determined at WZR ceramic solutions at temperatures up to 1500°C. The temperature is set according to the task, so that we can respond to your specific requirements.

 How do we test the hot bending strength?

 Analogous to the 3-point bending test at room temperature, here the specimen is bedded on 2 rollers and heated to the desired temperature.
 A thermocouple located nearby ensures accuracy.
 After a short rest phase, a stamp is applied to the sample from above, which applies increasing force to the sample until it breaks.

 In addition, the deflection of the sample during increasing load until break can be recorded.
 This enables the calculation of the Young’s modulus.

 Where are the limits of hot flexural strength?